 Material: Carbon vs. Aluminum

-The first thing to consider is the rim material.
-Rims are made of carbon, aluminum, or its combination (carbon rim and aluminum brake track).
+Rims are made of carbon, aluminum, or a combination of both (carbon rim and aluminum brake track, although these are becoming obsolete).

 Carbon road bike wheels are known for their excellent weight-to-stiffness ratio.
-Carbon also allows manufacturers to produce deeper rim depths (more about rim depth below), so the wheels are more aero while maintaining a reasonably low weight.
+Carbon also allows manufacturers to produce deeper rim depths (more about rim depth below), making the wheels more aerodynamic while maintaining a reasonably low weight.

 NOTE: A few manufacturers produce deep-section aluminum wheels, but they are not widespread due to their high weight.

-The following table summarizes the advantages and disadvantages of these wheel types.
+The following table summarizes the advantages and disadvantages of aluminum vs. carbon wheels.

 Wheels (Rims) Material | Pros | Cons |